 #2: The Workforce Will Remain as Remote and Digital As Possible

-Again, this is a common sense prediction.
+Again, this is a common-sense prediction.
 Much of the workforce that could work seamlessly from home, did work from home in 2020.
-In a post-pandemic world, offices will still be a thing, but for the workforce that moved completely remote with no issue, business will be much less office-centric than it was previously.
+In a post-pandemic world, offices will still be a thing, but for the workforce that moved completely remote with no issue, businesses will be much less office-centric than it was previously.

 #3: Communication - Both Internal and External - Will Matter More Than Ever, And Improve

 What we mean by this is as a result of prediction #2, co-workers and teams will get better at communicating with each other.
 This has already happened in 2020, but it will continue.
 Working remotely has been a positive thing for keeping meetings short, and communications brief and to the point, which allows everyone to be more efficient with their time.